jfcrenshaw/photerr/README.md

 In addition to `LsstErrorModel`, which comes with the LSST defaults, PhotErr includes `EuclidErrorModel` and `RomanErrorModel`, which come with the Euclid and Roman defaults, respectively.
 Each of these models also have corresponding parameter objects: `EuclidErrorParams` and `RomanErrorParams`.

-You can also start with the base error model, `PhotometricErrorModel`, which is not defaulted for any specific survey.
+You can also start with the base error model, `ErrorModel`, which is not defaulted for any specific survey.
-To instantiate `PhotometricErrorModel`, there are several required arguments that you must supply.
+To instantiate `ErrorModel`, there are several required arguments that you must supply.
 To see a list and explanation of these arguments, see the docstring for `ErrorParams`.

 # Explanation of the error model